Sancia of Majorca

 Sancia of Majorca (c.
-1281 – 28 July 1345), also known as Sancha, was Queen of Naples from 1309 until 1343 as the wife of Robert the Wise.
+1281 – 28 July 1345), also known as Sança or Sancha, was Queen of Naples from 1309 until 1343 as the wife of Robert the Wise.
 She served as regent of Naples during the minority of her stepgrandaughter, Joanna I of Naples, from 1343 until 1344.

 Life

 She was the fifth child but second daughter of King James II of Majorca and Esclaramunda of Foix.
 The exact date of her birth is unknown, although the Chronicle of San Juan de la Peña placed her as the second daughter of the Majorca Royal couple: la primera....Isabel...la otra Sancha, and traditionally she is placed as the penultimate of the six children born from them.

 In Perpignan on 17 June 1304 Sancha was married by proxy to Robert, Duke of Calabria and Prince of Salerno, the widower heir of the throne of Naples.
 The wedding in person took place three months later, on 20 September at the Chapelle des Hospitaliers at the Royal Palace of Collioure, Pyrénées-Orientales.
 The union was childless.